-We have two different elderberry syrup recipes on the site – one made with dried elderberries and one starting with elderberry juice.
-See “How to Make Elderberry Syrup with Fresh or Dried Elderberries” for detailed instructions and links to studies that show that elderberry is an excellent treatment for influenza.
+We have two different elderberry syrup recipes on the site.
+See “How to Make Elderberry Syrup with Fresh or Dried Elderberries” for the recipes.

 You can also order real elderberry syrup online.
-Gaia Herbs Black Elderberry Syrup is USDA certified organic elderberry syrup, and is made with Organic Black Elderberry, Organic Acerola fruit, Vitamin C (from Organic Acerola), Organic cane sugar, water, lemon juice.
+Gaia Herbs Black Elderberry Syrup is USDA certified organic elderberry syrup.

 #4 – Herbal Tea

 Hot herbal tea helps to ease congestion, keep you hydrated and soothe irritated tissues.
 Some of the best herbal teas for cough remedies include:

 - Ginger tea

 - Linden (also known as tilia or basswood)